-Impacts of climate change has been designated an FAU-wide Research Priority and The Florida Center for Environmental Studies is the home of The Integrative Collaborative on Climate and Energy (ICCE).
+In 2010, climate change research was designated as one of three FAU-wide Research Priorities.
+The Florida Center for Environmental Studies was chosen to lead this effort and created the Integrative Collaborative on Climate and Energy (ICCE).

 The ICCE focuses on issues of adaptation in Florida's very vulnerable urban and natural systems.
 University partnerships with the Florida Climate Initiative and the University of South Florida provide a Florida-wide and Caribbean perspective.
 Cooperative work with USGS, SFWMD, USACE, Florida SeaGrant, the Four County Compact Group, and others provide a practical outreach for research findings.
 Education at K-12, University, and Community levels is an important component.